 Scenic mountain beauty is the highlight of Boulder.
 You can enjoy this incredible landscape in a variety of ways.
 Hiking, skiing, biking, and 4×4 excursions are great ways to take in the Rocky Mountains.
 You can take in the sights alone or through the many guided tours available.

+Boulder is a best college town for beer enthusiasts and foodies.
 Local breweries are a favorite destination.
 Boulder has nearly two dozen of them to enjoy.
 The foodies will enjoy the countless restaurants.
-Boulder has a huge variety for breakfast, lunch and dinner to satisfy your hunger.
+Boulder has a huge variety of breakfast, lunch, and dinner options to satisfy your hunger.

 This college town has a great arts and culture scene.
 There are art galleries and museums to explore.
 Boulder has an amazing music scene.
 There are some legendary venues in this town.
-Among them are the Fox Theatre, Boulder Theater, and eTown Hall.
+Among them are the:

-Boulder has great nighlife and is a short drive to Denver.
+Boulder has great nightlife and is a short drive to Denver.
 There is always a good time to be had in one of the more beautiful college towns in America.

 Fayetteville, Arkansas